OpenEnergyPlatform/academy/docs/courses/02_start.md

 A response will not be immediate.
 Please wait until you receive an invitation to the github group.

+---
-## About this training bundle
+## About this course
 :oep-logo-sirop:

-Authors: Hannah Förster

-Copyright: (c) Öko-Institut (2023)

-Contact: oedb@oeko.de

-License: CC BY 4.0

-Attribution: Öko-Institut (2023): How to get started with the Open Energy Family and Platform
+Authors: Hannah Förster.
+Copyright: (c) Öko-Institut (2023).
+Contact: oedb@oeko.de.
+License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Attribution: Öko-Institut (2023): How to get started with the Open Energy Family and Platform.
 Last update: 2023-02-09